netdata/netdata/health/notifications/alerta/README.md

 on [Docker hub][1].
 Alternatively, follow the ["getting started"][2] tutorial to deploy Alerta to an Ubuntu server.
-More advanced configurations are out os scope of this tutorial but information about different deployment scenaries can be found in the  [docs][3].
+More advanced configurations are out os scope of this tutorial but information about different deployment scenarios can be found in the  [docs][3].

 [1]: https://hub.docker.com/r/alerta/alerta-web/